 Certificate I-IV courses – government funded

-Student initiated withdrawals within 4 weeks of training commencement – government funded
+Student initiated withdrawals within four weeks of

 Full refund of units not yet commenced less: